pennomi/comics/README.md

   - [ ] Automate SSL certs through LetsEncrypt as a management command
   - [ ] Autorenew certs where applicable
   - [ ] Change URL scheme from /{slug}/ to /comic/
+- [ ] Comments embed via Discourse topics
+  - [ ] Only if discourse URL is configured at the comic level
+  - [ ] Procedurally style based on the main stylesheet
 - [ ] Management Convenience
   - [ ] Easy backup and restore management commands
 - [ ] Cache invalidation